GiulioBirolini/orobic-precision-parts-kpi-dashboard/README.md

-# Orobic Precision Parts.
-Manufacturing KPI Dashboard
+# Orobic Precision Parts: Manufacturing KPI Dashboard

 **Fictional company notice:** Orobic Precision Parts S.r.l. is a fictional small manufacturing company created for portfolio and educational purposes.
 All production data is synthetic, generated with Python using statistically realistic distributions calibrated on real-world OEE benchmarks for job-shop machining.
 The part geometry, process, and specifications are technically accurate and based on ISO 8977 standard references.